revault/.github/profile/README.md

 A superior custody solution for institutions holding bitcoin ₿.

-- 🛡️  **Higher Security**:** Revault** offers mitigation against theft, mistakes, in-person threats ,online and physical attacks from well funded and motivated attackers.
+- 🛡️  **Higher Security** :**Revault** offers mitigation against theft, mistakes, in-person threats ,online and physical attacks from well funded and motivated attackers.
 - 💁 **Simple UX**: Enhanced security without sacrificing usability.
-Improved spending experience compared to traditional multi-signature
+Improved spending experience compared to traditional multi-signature.
 - 🔩 **Modular**: Easily adapts to your institution operational requirements and spending policies.
 - 🔍 **Open Source**: Anyone can review, contribute, use, modify. **Revault** is designed to be used by most of the ecosystem as a new security standard.
 - 🏠 **Self-hosted**: No third party required, trustless third parties possible. **Revault** is finally opening the door to insurance policies for companies holding their own bitcoins.